Skip to content

 The great regeneration

-We followed the money.
+The money has been moving for a while.
 Regenerative agriculture growing at 14.6% CAGR.
 Circular economy VC up 286%.
 Cooperatives surviving at twice the rate of traditional businesses.
-The regen economy didn't announce itself with a manifesto.
+The regen economy did not announce itself with a manifesto.
 It showed up in the spreadsheets.

 March 16, 20265 min